KeithTheEE/redditPythonHelper/FAQ.md

 #### Why didn't the bot comment on this post?
 There could be a number of reasons the bot doesn't comment on any given post.
+In fact, there's probably more reasons the bot doesn't comment than reasons the bot comments.

 The post could be performing well enough that the bot classifies the post as a 'possibly interesting question'.
 What "is" and "isn't" interesting is not really for the bot to decide, so it looks to the post karma to help make that decision.